mitre/tmnt/README.md

 ....
 ```

 Two directories of such files should be provided, one for training and one for test.
-Assuming the files end with the `.json` extensions, the
+Assuming the files end with `.json` extensions, the
 following example invocation would prepare the data for the training and test sets, creating vector representations with a vocabulary
 size of 2000.
 Note that this script uses the built in pre-processing which tokenizes, downcases and removes common English stopwords.